Morris Iemma

-Morris Iemma (/ˈjɛmə/; born 21 July 1961) is a former Australian politician who was the 40th Premier of New South Wales.
-He served from 3 August 2005 to 5 September 2008.
+Morris Iemma (/ˈjɛmə/; born 21 July 1961) is an Australian former politician who was the 40th Premier of New South Wales, serving from 3 August 2005 to 5 September 2008.

 From Sydney, Iemma attended the University of Sydney and the University of Technology, Sydney.
 A member of the Labor Party, he was first elected to the Parliament of New South Wales at the 1991 state election, having previously worked as a trade union official.
 From 1999, Iemma was a minister in the third and fourth ministries led by Bob Carr.
 He replaced Carr as premier and Leader of the New South Wales Labor Party in 2005, following Carr's resignation.
 Iemma led Labor to victory at the 2007 state election, albeit with a slightly reduced majority.
 He resigned as premier in 2008, after losing the support of caucus, and left parliament shortly after, triggering a by-election.
 He was replaced as premier by Nathan Rees.

 Background

 Iemma was born in Sydney, the only child of Giuseppe and Maria Iemma, migrants from Martone, Calabria, Italy.
 Maria Iemma worked in the clothing trade, and Giuseppe Iemma, a communist supporter in Italy, worked as a machine labourer.
 Morris joined the Labor Party when he was 16.
 He was educated at state schools in Sydney, including the now-closed Narwee Boys' High School, and has an economics degree from the University of Sydney and a law degree from the University of Technology, Sydney.

 In 1997, Iemma married Santina Raiti, with whom he has four children.
 The couple's eldest child, Clara, is a cricketer.

 Iemma is a member of the dominant right-wing faction of the New South Wales branch of the Australian Labor Party.
 From 1984 to 1986 he was an official with the Commonwealth Bank Employees Union.
 He then worked as an adviser to Senator Graham Richardson who held the environment and social security portfolios in the Bob Hawke and Paul Keating federal governments.

-Iemma is a supporter of the Sydney Swans in the AFL and the St. George Illawarra Dragons in the NRL.
+Iemma is a keen supporter of the St. George Illawarra Dragons in the NRL.
+He also supports the Sydney Swans in the AFL.